Owens Valley and the Los Angeles Aqueduct, 1913-2013

 Listen to the audio tour online or download the map along with the entire program to listen while driving along U.S. Route 395.

-This letter below was sent to Harry Williams from a former Urban High School student.
+This letter was sent to Harry Williams from a former Urban High School student.

 about